All Episodes

 Can't have that.

-Ninety-eight to nothing.
+98 to nothing.

 It's just possible.

-This is how Optimistic I am the day after we won this 77% vote on the cross at Mount Soledad in La Jolla here in San Diego.
+This is how optimistic I am the day after we won this 77% vote on the cross at Mount Soledad in La Jolla here in San Diego.

-It's just possible that with the Senate vote of 98 to nothing, this uh uh vote of the people here standing behind the original intent of religious freedom.
+It's just possible that with the Senate vote of 98 to nothing, this vote of the people here standing behind the original intent of religious freedom, it's just possible that this culture war is turning a corner, ladies and gentlemen.

-It's just possible that you and I, it's just possible that you and I could turn this corner and after fifty or sixty years of the ACLU and the atheists and the left shredding our original Constitution and re molding it into a document unrecognizable to our founders.
+And after 50 or 60 years of the ACLU and the atheists and the left shredding our original Constitution and remolding it into a document unrecognizable to our founders, it is just possible that we have turned a corner and we're back on the offensive.

 It's a good feeling, isn't it?

-I'm Roger Hedgecock, in for Rush Limbaugh, and back after this with much more and your calls too.
+I'm Roger Hedgecock, Infor Rush Limbaugh, and back after this with much more and your calls too.

-Britain rounding up terrorists will talk about a poll now of Muslims in Britain and what they think of what's gone on there in a moment.
+We'll talk about a poll now of Muslims in Britain and what they think of what's going on there in a moment.

 Let's get back to the calls here, however, on this topic.